Table of Contents

 - Deep breathing.
 Controlling your breathing through practicing deep breathing techniques can quickly induce relaxation.

-Psychosocial education.
 Individuals will gain more useful information about their bipolar disorder, as will their loved ones when family members join the classes.
 This helps them to better predict an oncoming mood episode, and also teaches them coping techniques and improved social skills.

 Mental Wellness by Ken Seeley Residential Treatment for Bipolar Disorder